Naples Estate Planning Lawyer

 How do I transfer property into my revocable living trust?

 Funding a revocable living trust during your lifetime is a great way to avoid or minimize probate for your estate while managing and controlling the assets you want to fund the trust with.
-To fund the trust, you’ll need to transfer title in the property to the trust.
+To fund the trust, you’ll need to transfer the title of the property to the trust.
 Every bank, broker or financial institution that handles trusts will have its own way of doing this.
 You can start by calling the bank and asking about their process, but you may need to have your estate planning attorney help in this process, as not every bank has someone on board who is knowledgeable and experienced in this area.

 Some of the items you’ll need to have on hand include the formal legal name of the trust, its tax ID number, signature authority, and a copy of the trust.
 Generally speaking, you can transfer a wide variety of financial instruments into a revocable living trust, including brokerage accounts, bank custody accounts, registered stocks and bonds, unregistered (bearer) bonds, real estate, partnerships, bank accounts, pension plans and IRAs.
 Life insurance policies can go into a trust too, although they are generally better off being placed into an irrevocable life insurance trust (ILIT) than a revocable living trust.